-Many universities are involved in festivals, which can be an effective opportunity to engage with the public, making the most of the knowledge and talents of staff and students.
-This includes: universities organising their own festivals (e.g. Cambridge's Festival of Ideas); universities participating in other festivals (e.g. UWE and University of Bristol participating in the Bristol Festival of Nature); and students working with organisations at music festivals such as Glastonbury (e.g. through Oxfam).
+Many universities are involved in festivals, which can be a fun and effective opportunity to engage with the public, making the most of the knowledge and talents of staff and students.

 The Role of University Student Volunteers in Festival-based Public Engagement presents our research exploring the role of university students in festival-based public engagement.
 It finds that University student volunteers play a key role in making festivals effective spaces for public engagement.
 Not only do they bring enthusiasm - which was identified as invaluable for enhancing visitor experiences - but they provide crucial human resource without which many cash-strapped festivals could not successfully operate.